iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#005] [Announcement] 7th PAFFCON, ticket sales begin.md

 The annual PAFFCON for this year has been set!
 This time, it will be a very rare physical concert, right in the Node 08 Dome!

-The seventh anniversary of PAFF will bring everyone a brand-new experience.
+The seventh anniversary of PAFF will bring everyone a brand\-new experience.
 You must be there to hear it live!

-For official ticketing information please follow **@PAFF-Official** and the Monophonic Entertainment official site!
+For official ticketing information please follow **@PAFF\-Official** and the Monophonic Entertainment official site!

 Well then, 7th PAFFCON, see you at Node 08!